Best things to do in Ho Chi Minh City, Vietnam

 Thanh Giong Monument sits in the centre of a busy roundabout / intersection in the centre of Ben Thanh ward.
 The traffic here is crazy, especially at the end of the working day.
 All around the edge of the intersection there are tall buildings housing coffee shops and cafes on multiple floors.
 Grab a coffee and find a spot outside on one of the upper floors and just watch the traffic.
 It sounds like a strange thing to do, but it really is fascinating and quite fun to watch the organised chaos taking place on the roads below!

-Watching the traffic of Ho Chi Minh City with coffee and cake, Vietnam
+Watching the traffic of Ho Chi Minh City with coffee and cake!

-Day 3 – Take a Day Trip to the Cu Chi Tunnels
+Day 3 - Visit the Cu Chi Tunnels

 The Cu Chi Tunnels are located 2 hours outside of Ho Chi Minh city centre.
 (Although with traffic, you can expect this to be a slightly longer journey time, especially on the weekends and during holidays).
 The best way to see the Cu Chi Tunnels from Ho Chi Minh City is by booking a tour.
 The tour we went on was with Vietnam adventure tours, which I booked through Viator and it was really great.
 Our tour guide was really informative and despite the sombre history, he managed to keep the trip entertaining and light-hearted with little anecdotes and humour.